-I used this lens for about two years with my ex camera – Sony A6000.
-This is strong and compact lens with great zoom and image quality.
-In my gallery you can see lot of examples because more than 95% from those shoots are taken with this lens on Sony A6000.
+I used this lens for about two years with my ex-camera – a Sony A6000.
+This is a compact and robust lens with high zoom and image quality.
+In my gallery, you can see many examples because more than 95% of those shots are taken with this lens on Sony A6000.

-… but let me show here two of them, so we keep it simpler – a landscape in the mountains near Buenavista Del Norte in Tenerife
+… but let me show here two of them, so we keep it more uncomplicated – a landscape in the mountains near Buenavista Del Norte in Tenerife

 …and a macro picture

-I specifically chose a butterfly in action so you can see what Sony A6000 with this lens can do on a moving subject.
+I specifically chose a butterfly in action so you can see what Sony A6000 with Sony SEL 18200 can do on a moving subject.

 Please comment below with anything you want to add or ask, and we will move on from there.
 I am always happy to help and to improve myself, so go on – test me 🙂 Thanks for reading through the end!